Visual & Performing Arts

 The music scene at SUNY Plattsburgh is diverse and varied.
 You can choose from a wide range of courses that include jazz, world music, bluegrass and Western classical traditions.

 Additionally, more than 30 annual performances feature student ensembles, guest artists and student/faculty recitals.

-Students in interested in our music program — as well as non-music majors that love music — are encouraged to participate in on campus programs such as Cardinal Singers, College Chorale, Jazz Ensemble, Sinfonia and Symphonic Band.
+Students interested in our music program — as well as non-music majors that love music — are encouraged to participate in on-campus programs such as Cardinal Singers, College Chorale, Jazz Ensemble, Sinfonia and Symphonic Band.

 The Department of Theatre at SUNY Plattsburgh is a thriving theatrical community.
 Students across campus can participate in the 3 to 4 yearly mainstage productions along with several other opportunities in staged readings, class productions, and student club performances.